ornladios/ADIOS2/docs/user_guide/source/engines/bp4.rst

 16. **BurstBufferVerbose**: Verbose level 1 will cause each draining thread to print a one line report at the end (to standard output) about where it has spent its time and the number of bytes moved.
 Verbose level 2 will cause each thread to print a line for each draining operation (file creation, copy block, write block from memory, etc).

+17. **StreamReader**: By default the BP4 engine parses all available metadata in Open().
+An application may turn this flag on to parse a limited number of steps at once, and update metadata when those steps have been processed.
+If the flag is ON, reading only works in streaming mode (using BeginStep/EndStep); file reading mode will not work as there will be zero steps processed in Open().

 ============================== ===================== ===========================================================
  **Key**                       **Value Format**      **Default** and Examples